Mary MacGregor: Career

 She released several more albums, and had three more minor chart singles (including the song "Good Friend" from the 1979 Bill Murray film Meatballs).
-"Good Friend" was later added to her third and eponymous final album.
+"Good Friend" was later added to her third and self-titled final album.

 In 1980, MacGregor won best song and best performance at the World Popular Song Festival in Tokyo, Japan with "What's the Use" which she had co-written with David Bluefield.

 For the 1981 Japanese anime film Adieu Galaxy Express 999, MacGregor wrote and performed two songs.
 They were "Sayonara" and "Love Light".

 In 1983, Mike Love (of The Beach Boys) and MacGregor performed "Do You Hear What I Hear" from Scrooge's Rock N Roll Christmas.

 In the mid-1980s, MacGregor performed in nightclubs around the Central Coast of California with Mary and the Blue Jays, a trio composed of MacGregor, James Royce on bass, and Jim Kennedy on guitar.

 In 1999, she teamed up with fellow musician friends, Joe Ghiglia and John Holt, to form The Mary MacGregor Band.
 The result was an album called Perfect Yellow House.

 She is also mentioned in the liner notes of 1976's The Steamboat Album as doing vocals for one of the tracks, "Rabbit Ears".
 The album was recorded by Yampa River Records in Steamboat Springs, Colorado.

 She now lives in California, has remarried, has two children and is retired.